 Is It Possible To Over Fertilize With Magnesium?

 Toxicity is rare and very difficult to see with the naked eye.
-In extreme cases it often creates a conflict with other ions such as calcium especially in hydroponic solutions.
+In extreme cases, overfeeding often creates a conflict with other ions such as calcium.
+This is especially true in hydroponic solutions.
 Toxic buildup in soil is very uncommon.

 Now that you know the benefits of monitoring the magnesium content in your soil and hydroponic growing systems, and what to do when you spot a deficiency, you can be sure to have the necessary tools on hand to keep your plants at their best.